-Würzburg is in the Franconia region and a German town in Northern Bavaria, situated along the picturesque river Main.
-It’s a beautiful University town that offers a lively night life as well as a lot of history to enjoy.
-Situated at the start of the Romantic Road it is perhaps an ideal place to start a tour of some of Germany’s most famous sites.
+Würzburg is a German town in the Franconia region of northern Bavaria.
+Situated along the picturesque river Main, it’s a beautiful university town that offers a lively night life as well as a lot of history.
+Located at the start of the Romantic Road, it is perhaps an ideal place to start a tour of some of Germany’s most famous sites.

 Würzburg’s history goes back to 10th century when it was founded and became the home, for centuries, of prince-bishops.
 The Franconia kingdom was created with Würzburg at the center, which was then merged with Bavaria by Napoleon in the 19th Century, something that has not changed to date.

-Würzburg was home to a huge contingent of US military since the reconstruction of Germany that followed WWII.
-The military base closed finally in 2008, ending six decades of between the United States Military and the city.
-You will find, for this reasons, most residence give returning Americans a very warm welcome.
+During the reconstruction of Germany that followed WWII, Würzburg was home to a huge contingent of US military.
+The military base closed finally in 2008, ending six decades of partnership between the United States military and the city.
+You will find, for this reason, that most residents give returning Americans a very warm welcome.

-The city also has one of the oldest and well known churches in all Germany, mostly built way back in the Eighth Century atop a previous pagan shrine.
+The city also has one of the oldest and most well-known churches in all Germany, mostly built way back in the eighth century atop a previous pagan shrine.
 You will find a number of beautiful and old churches in the city center that are well worth a visit.
-You can nip into many of them in between visiting one of the many shops, cafes, bars and restaurants that Würzburg city center has to offer.
+You can dip into many of them in between visiting one of the many shops, cafes, bars and restaurants that the Würzburg city center has to offer.

-After the residence, perhaps the most important place to see is the Festung Marienburg, offering a beautiful view over Würzburg and the Main River from the walls of the fortress and entry is absolutely free.
+After the residence, perhaps the most important place to see is the Festung Marienburg, offering a beautiful view over Würzburg and the Main River from the walls of the fortress.
+Entry is free.
 The castle has a museum accessed at a fee and those who are not conversant with German language can perhaps avoid it; English guides are not usually available.

 You can also access a number of museums in Würzburg such as Mainfränkisches Museum, Museum im Kulturspeicher, Museum am Dom, Martin von Wagner Museum and Siebold-Museum.

 If you visit the region in the fall or summer months you will be in time for the Würzburger Weinfests, essentially gigantic wine fairs which are just a fantastic experience.
-The annual Africa Festival is also on in June or May, which focuses on fascinating African cultures and is hugely popular.
+The annual Africa Festival is also held in May or June.
+It focuses on fascinating African cultures and is hugely popular.

 Eating in Würzburg